mikehoff/test-jupyter-book/documentation/_build/html/_sources/intro.md

 ## ⚙️ Task 1: Configuring the Development Environment

-> In Task 1, you will set up a development environment where weather data streaming and analytics can take place.
+> In Task 1 we set up the development environment for our prototype where weather data streaming and analytics can take place.
 This involves deploying a comprehensive AWS infrastructure using CloudFormation, which will create multiple interconnected services including a data ingestion pipeline (Lambda and Kinesis), storage layer (S3 data lake), and foundational analytics services (Redshift cluster and Glue database).

 1. **Start an ACG AWS sandbox:**
   - Use this link and start `AWS Sandbox - Default` and log in: https://learn.acloud.guru/cloud-playground/cloud-sandboxes <br>